 Student Union Building B, built in 1969, houses Computing Services on its upper floor and the Department of Rhetoric and Writing, Little Rock Writing Project, and University Writing Center on its ground floor.

-UALR Children International, located just east of the campus at 2510 Fair Park Boulevard, provides office space and a service-learning site for more than 300 UALR and UAMS students, faculty, and staff who serve as trainers, mentors, tutors, and health care professionals at seven elementary schools.
+UA Little Rock Children International, located just east of the campus at 2510 Fair Park Boulevard, provides office space and a service-learning site for more than 300 UA Little Rock and UAMS students, faculty, and staff who serve as trainers, mentors, tutors, and health care professionals at seven elementary schools.

 The University Services Building

-The University Services Building (formerly the Student Services Building), completed in 1974, provides a convenient location for the Office of Human Resources and Printing Services.
+The University Services Building completed in 1974, provides a convenient location for the Office of Human Resources, Communications and Marketing, and Printing Services.